c1ko/monodon/README.md

 `--unregistered` Experimental feature: Search for unregistered domains instead of registered domains.

-`--timeout` How long should monodon wait for a DNS server to answer.
+`--timeout` How long to wait for a DNS answer.
 Default is 5 seconds.

-`--retries` How often should monodon retry in case of a timeout.
+`--retries` Number of retries in case of a timeout.
 Default is once.

 ## Examples